 This section describes operation of the up/down system with the standard controls.
-See the operation section of theRemote Accuset manual for operation of the up/down system using these options.
+See the operation section of the Accuset manual for alternate instructions for operating the up/down system.

 - 1. Install a blade, if needed, and check for correct blade tension.
 (See Section 3.3). - 2.
 Set the cutting head to the desired height.
 (The blade height scale shows the height of the blade above the bed rails.)